auth0/docs/articles/identity-labs/03-mobile-native-app/exercise-01.md

 You might be wondering why the callback URL is in this format.
 There are two parts to this: the first element is the scheme of the application, which for the purposes of this exercise, is defined as `com.auth0.identity102`.
 Whenever Safari needs to handle a request with this scheme, it will route it to our application (you will set up this custom URL scheme URL later in the lab).
 The rest of the URL is in a format that the Auth0.swift SDK specifies for callbacks.

 7. Now the sample iOS application needs to be configured with the **Client ID** and **Domain** values from the Auth0 Application.
-Return to XCode and open the `exercise-01/Auth0.plist` file.
+Return to Xcode and open the `exercise-01/Auth0.plist` file.
 You should see value placeholders for **ClientId** and **Domain**.
 Replace these with the values from the Auth0 Application created above.

 ![](/media/articles/identity-labs/lab-03-plist.png)